 The term ‘millennials’ refers to the generation demographic that was born during the time periods between 1980 and 2000.
 They are generally characterized as very tech savvy and are proficient with communications, digital and media technologies.
 They also grew up during the Great Recession (2007-2012) so they are more likely to be cautious about how they spend their money and be more price sensitive.
 Many report using google and Amazon as avenues to search for lower prices while they are shopping.

-Millennials are more likely to have attended and graduated college when compared to previous generations but, despite this, they often find themselves stuck in low paying jobs or industries.
+Millennials are more likely to have attended and graduated college.
+This is compared to previous generations but, despite this, they often find themselves stuck in low paying jobs or industries.
 For many this has become a significant motivation for them to seek out ways in which technology can save them money.

-The change to mobile coupons makes perfect sense as it gives millennials instant access to savings (and thus gratification), can be personalized to each user and are shareable on social media.
+The change to mobile coupons makes perfect sense.
+It gives millennials instant access to savings (and thus gratification).
+It can be personalized to each user and are shareable on social media.
 They are also easy to use and are found exactly where the millennials are – online!
 All of these factors feed directly into the mindset of millennials who often times find themselves searching high and low for money saving deals.

 For many millennials the use of coupons means one thing – they are winning.
 Unlike sales and clearance pricing which benefit everyone equally the use of coupons is limited to those who find the coupon only.
 This ‘winning’ mentality is another major reason why millennials spend hours each week searching for coupon related deals to take advantage of.

-Studies also show that 70% of millennials are currently signed up for and actively use customer loyalty programs as a way to save money and get access to special promotions.
-This may be a major reason why nearly every major retailer now has some form of loyalty program available and many more are in the works.
+Studies also show that 70% of millennials are currently on a loyalty programs.
+This is a way to save money and get access to special promotions.
+This may be a major reason why nearly every major retailer now has some form of loyalty program.

-These trends will likely not slow down any time soon especially when you consider that millennials are expected to make up a whopping 50% of the United States workforce by the year 2020.
-It makes perfect sense that retailers are now scrambling to design and implement technology friendly ways for them to save money.
+These trends will likely not slow down any time soon.
+When you consider that millennials are expecting to make up a whopping 50% of the United States workforce.
+This is by the year 2020.
+It makes perfect sense that retailers are now scrambling to design and implement technology ways for them to save money.
 This may be the only way retailers can effectively tap into this very large pool of customers and continue to grow and prosper.

 So, what does the future hold for couponers?
 If the past is any indication of the future than it is safe to say that we will continue to see less traditional coupons and more digital ones.
 We see no reason why this trend will stop or even slow down for that matter.
 We also believe that retailers will continue to expand their services to consumers in the form of online ordering, curbside pick-up, home delivery and loyalty programs.